-The simplest definition of a trust is a three-party fiduciary relationship between the person who created the trust and the fiduciary for the benefit of a third party.
-The person who created the trust is known as the “Settlor” or “Trustor.”
+Does Anyone Really Need a Trust?
+The simplest definition is a three-party fiduciary relationship between the person who created the trust and the fiduciary for the benefit of a third party.
+The person who created it is known as the “Settlor” or “Trustor.”
 The fiduciary, known as the “Trustee,” is the person or organization with the authority to handle the asset(s).
 The trustee owes the duty of good faith and trust to the third party, known as the “Beneficiary.”

 That is accurately described by the Pittsburgh Post-Gazette in the article titled “Do I need a trust?”

-Trusts are created by the preparation of a trust document by an estate planning attorney.
-The trust can be made to take effect while the Trustor is alive — referred to as inter vivos — or after the person’s death — testamentary.
+Trusts are created by the preparation of a document by an estate planning attorney.
+It can be made to take effect while the Trustor is alive — referred to as inter vivos — or after the person’s death — testamentary.

 The document can be irrevocable, meaning it can never be changed, or revocable, which means it can change from one type of trust to another, under certain circumstances.

-Whether you even need a trust, has nothing to do with your level of assets.
-People work with estate planning attorneys to create trusts for many different reasons.
+Whether you even need a one, has nothing to do with your level of assets.
+People work with estate planning attorneys to create them for many different reasons.
 Here are a few:

 - Consolidating assets during lifetime and for ease of management upon disability or death.

 - Avoiding probate so assets can be transferred with privacy.

 - Protecting a beneficiary with cognitive or physical disabilities.

 - Setting forth the rules of use for a jointly shared asset, like a family vacation home.